Rj1221/MongoDbCheatsheet/README.md

 # MongoDB Cheat Sheet with Examples

 This README file provides a comprehensive guide to MongoDB commands and operations.
 MongoDB is a popular NoSQL database that stores data in a JSON-like format, making it easy to work with and flexible.
-This cheat sheet covers basic commands, database and collection creation, data insertion, querying, updates, and some advanced operations.
+This cheat sheet covers basic commands, database and collection creation, data insertion, querying, updates, deletions, and some advanced operations.
 Let's get started!
 ![MongoDB Logo](https://miro.medium.com/v2/resize:fit:512/1*doAg1_fMQKWFoub-6gwUiQ.png)

 ## Table of Contents
 1. [Basic Commands](#basic-commands)
    - Show Databases